Why It Matters

 """

-Adds a horizontal bar chart of total thematic scores by company.
+Creates a horizontal bar chart showing total composite scores for companies.

 Parameters: